codehub-ir/codehub-mobile/README.md

 - Fork the repository and make your changes.
 - Submit a pull request with a clear explanation of your changes.

-Thank you for considering contributing to Pastebinator!
+Thank you for considering contributing to CodeHub!

 ## License: